Mahdavi movement: History

-After failure to re-appear in that year, the movement lost much of its fervor and entered a "quietist" phase, which lasted throughout the 17th century.
-In the 18th century, the movement mostly died out in northern India.

 After the 1799 siege of Seringapatam, the British government invited the Mahdavis to re-settle in Mysore.

 Community

-Anjuman E Mahdavia is a Mahdavia community center in Hyderabad, Telangana, India, established in 1902.
+Anjuman-e-Mahdavia is a Mahdavia community center in Hyderabad, Telangana, India, established in 1902.
 L. K. A. Iyer in 1930 reports the existence of a community of "Mahdavia Musalmans" in Mysore Donabaghatta, Channapatna, Kirugavalu.
 There is a village named Donabaghatta in Karnataka.
 Large groups of Mahdavis resided in Gujarat, Rajasthan, Maharashtra, Tamil Nadu, Karnataka-Bengaluru, etc. The 1962 Gazette of Karnataka State has recorded the Mahadavia Sect of Islam in the state.
 Mahdavis of Gujarat state mostly lives in Tai Wada area in Vadodara district along with majority Sunni Muslims.
 They also have a small presence in Bharuch.

 A Mahdavi center in north Chicago at (N Western Ave) was established by a group of South Asian immigrants in January 2016.